seppeljordan/ardu-serial/README.md

 Include implemeted stack in the procedure for generating the list of the available arduinos connected to the computer.

+## TODO Improve the path that is returned by the `ser_listarduinos` procedure.

+The path that is returned by the `ser_listarduinos` procedure contains a lot of `..`.
+We need to get rid of this mess.

 # Patch notes

 ## version 2.1

 -   The `ser_autodetect` procedure returns -2 when no serial connection is available

+-   Implemented new functionality: `ser_listarduinos()` now returns a list of the available connections to arduinos connected via usb.

 ## version 2